pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 ### Input expression syntax

-The simplest expression, as we saw in the above example, will consist of just a single _operand_, but expressions can be arbitrarily complex.
+The simplest expression, as we saw in the above example, will consist of just a single operand, but expressions can be arbitrarily complex.
 These are the ground rules.

 1. An operand must be: